Places Where You Can Salsa Dance in Greenville, SC

 This was before marriage and kids, so I had time to go several times a week to lessons and dancing.
 But I got more out of it than I ever expected.
 I met my husband during one of those early classes.
 He had been taking lessons for a few months and easily impressed me.
 We went dancing together for nearly three years before we started dating and then got married.

-Salsa at Sunset
+Salsa at Sunset Event in Greenville

-On Fridays throughout the summer, Upstate International hosts the amazing Salsa at Sunset event at Camperdown Plaza in downtown Greenville.
+On select Fridays throughout the summer, Upstate International hosts the amazing Salsa at Sunset event at Camperdown Plaza in downtown Greenville.
 It’s a free outdoor event that features free group salsa lessons, a live band that plays salsa, merengue, and bachata (other Latin dance styles), and a beer and wine cash bar.

 The event is family-friendly as well.
 We saw lots of kids there getting their groove on.
 There were dancers of every age and ability.

 All of the events are from 6 pm to 10 pm and include free dance lessons and lots of dancing.
-The free dance lessons start around 6:15, so we recommend it if you want to learn before taking the dance floor.
+The free dance lessons start around 6:15, so we recommend them if you want to learn before taking the dance floor.

 In my experience of Latin dancing, it really doesn’t matter your age or ability or anything else you’re nervous about, and that may be holding you back.
 Everyone just wants to have fun.